mmeyer2k/valhalla/readme.md

 - literally zero configuration out of the box if not using vpn mode
 - docker is hip but vagrant works just fine you freakin' hipsters
 - allows you to easily exclude entire swaths of the internet by [**only** allowing tlds you need](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/tlds.yaml)
-- simple to configure and switch VPN servers
 - uses dnscrypt and dnssec without extra steps
 - very small project well suited for forking
 - hate windows update? hate cortana? nuke all microsoft related domains [like i do](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/microsoft.yaml)